 - Mummy-style sleeping bags provide the most warmth.
 This is because there are fewer places for the warm air inside the bag to escape.
 The bag seals around the neck, enhancing the heat.

 - Semi-rectangular bags provide more heat and more movement.
-When compared to the rectangular bags, there is more heat in the semi-rectangular option.
-It also provides more movement than the mummy-style bag.
-It’s an effective compromise between the other two extremes.
+Compared to the rectangular bags, there is more heat in the semi-rectangular option.
+It also offers more exercise than the mummy-style bag.
+It’s a practical compromise between the other two extremes.

 - Rectangular bags offer the most movement.
+It is the least restrictive option, but it keeps in little warmth.
 If you toss and turn a lot in your sleep, the rectangular bag might be your best option.
-It is the least restrictive option, but it also keeps in the least amount of warmth.

-Beware of sleeping bags that are made of a cotton fill.
+Beware of sleeping bags that are made of cotton fill.

 Cotton retains moisture far too well for the average camping experience and should only be used for entertainment purposes.

 Camping in the backyard is perfect for cotton sleeping bags.
-Camping out in a remote location?
+Are you camping out in a remote location?
 Not so much.

 The warning labels on cotton sleeping bags will typically reinforce this.